Dan Campilan: Death

 Campilan was killed while three bus passengers were wounded in a vehicular accident in Quezon City on the morning of Saturday, October 7, 2006.

 Campilan was driving along Quirino Highway in Lagro, Novaliches, when his Toyota Corolla (TBW-155) crashed into an oncoming Mayamy bus (CVK-827) around 5:30 a.m.

 The driver of the Manila-bound Mayamy Bus, identified as Danilo de Vera-Cruz, surrendered to responding traffic policemen.
 He is under investigation pending the filing of reckless imprudence resulting in homicide case against him.

 The three injured passengers of the bus have yet to be identified as of posting time.

 Witnesses said Campilan's car overtook another vehicle but failed to steer clear of the fast approaching bus and rammed straight into it.
 The car was wedged under the bus, the report said.

 The militant Bagong Alyansang Makabayan (Bayan) conveyed its condolences to the family, friends and colleagues of Campilan.

 Renato Reyes, Bayan spokesman, disclosed that before becoming a reporter for GMA 7, Campilan was a member of the League of Filipino Students (LFS) in Cebu.

 "We remember Dan for covering major rallies and mobilizations this year such as the State of the Nation Address (SONA) and the Sept.
 21 protest against political killings.
 He was conscientious in his coverage of rallies, paying attention to speeches and not minding the difficulties of rain, long marches and even violent dispersals by the police.
 It was at the Sept.
 21 rally where we last saw Dan", Bayan said in a statement.

 Dr. Jose Tito Marasigan, attending physician, said Campilan was taken to San Lorenzo General Hospital following the crash at 6:10 A.M. but he succumbed to death around 7:40 A.M.

 Radio station DZBB said that Campilan's remains will be brought home to Cebu after two days.

 Campilan's remains was taken to the Funeraria Nacional on Araneta Avenue in Quezon City before he was on Cebu City.

-The suspect was already forgiven and freed from the jail after the father of Dan Campilan said that if Dan was alive, surely, Dan will forgive him.
-The family of Dan will not file a case to the suspect anymore.

-On the last day of his body here in Manila, his favorite singers visited to him and sang the favorite song of Dan.
-Also even government official like Sen. Jinggoy Estrada, the senator stated that Dan is kind, hardworking & responsible.

 On October 11, 2006, his body was brought back to Villamor Airbase for transport to his hometown, Cebu City, for burial.

 He was interred on Sunday, October 15, 2006, at Queen City Memorial Garden in Cebu City.